 5. You may need to be able to fill more than one shelf with your products.
 Many skincare entrepreneurs start with a capsule range of a handful products (which is a sensible step to take if you want to keep your costs down in the beginning).
 However, to be stocked on the displays of a large department store such as Selfridges, you will generally need more products in your range and you’ll most likely need to be able to fill more than one shelf.

 6. You need to be on trend.
 Make sure you keep up to date with what’s trending in other parts of the world.
 Certain stores in the UK will be closely watching trends from southeast Asia for instance.
 Personalisation of beauty products is another popular niche at the moment, which large stores are watching with great interest.
 You need to know what’s happening in the world of beauty and you need to know what consumers are spending their money on.
+Research the trends and try to visit some live events and trade fairs to see what’s happening in the beauty world, and not just the naturals’ sector.
+See our round-up of In-Cosmetics Global for some ideas (2019).

 8. If you’re approaching a beauty buyer, keep it simple.
 Some stores (such as Selfridges) receive 20 parcels of samples every single day.
 So when you send a package to them, include samples, a one-pager of information (keep it concise and don’t send too much info, they’re already overwhelmed with info), explain why you target their customers and take the time to follow up afterwards.